DGAI: Decoupled On-Disk Graph-Based ANN Index for Efficient Updates and Queries: Introduction

+\stitle{DGAI}.
+To this end, we propose \oursys, an on-disk graph-based dynamic ANNS system that decouples the vector from graph topology, supporting efficient updates and high-performance query processing. \oursys is built upon two techniques:

-\etitle{Multi-PQs based Three-Stage Query Strategy for Decoupled Storage Architecture} To address the query inefficiencies caused by decoupling the topology from the index vectors, we propose a three-stage query strategy tailored to the decoupled architecture, which involves multiple product quantizations (PQs).
-Specifically, when traversing the graph topology, we only leverage a set of PQ-compressed vectors (abbr.
-PQ-vectors) for distance comparisons and generate ANN candidates.
-Then we utilize other PQs to filter candidates, producing fewer yet more accurate ones.
+\eat{ \etitle{Hierarchical PQs based Two-Stage Query Strategy for Decoupled Storage Architecture.} To address the query inefficiencies inherent in decoupling the topology from the index vectors, we propose a tailored two-stage query strategy leveraging hierarchical product quantizations (PQs).
+The core objective is to minimize redundant disk reads caused by quantization errors.
+Specifically, we selectively identify regions exhibiting extreme errors within the current PQ and learn a new set of PQs tailored to these problematic areas, thereby reducing quantization errors during search.
+The query proceeds as follows: First, we perform an approximate graph search using the hierarchical PQs to obtain an initial candidate queue.
+Then, based on a PQ-error threshold, we filter out unpromising candidates, producing fewer yet more accurate ones.
 Finally, we retrieve the vectors of candidates from disk for precise distance computations and comparisons, yielding the final results.
 In this way, as the number of candidates decreases after filtering, both the I/O overhead of vector retrieval and the computational cost of distance calculation are reduced.

-\etitle{Similarity-Aware Incremental Reordering} Furthermore, the decoupled design allows each page to store more topology information, enabling each disk read to retrieve more of it.
+\etitle{Similarity-Aware Incremental Reordering.} Furthermore, the decoupled design allows each page to store more topology information, enabling each disk read to retrieve more of it.
 To effectively utilize this additional information, we propose an incremental topology reordering method that enables the retrieved topology data to be immediately reused in subsequent operations.
-In combination with buffering, this approach significantly reduces the number of disk reads required for graph traversal.
+In combination with buffering, this approach significantly reduces the number of disk reads required for graph traversal. }